vavrusa/ljdns/README.md

 # The DNS library for LuaJIT

 A contemporary DNS library using [LuaJIT FFI] focused on performance, and a lightning-fast [zone file parser][zscanner].
-It supports all widely used DNS records (DNSSEC included) with a lean and mean API, including DNS primitives, messages and asynchronous I/O (including coroutines, TCP Fast Open and SO_REUSEPORT).
+It supports all widely used DNS records (DNSSEC included) with a lean and mean API, including DNS primitives, messages and asynchronous I/O (including coroutines, TCP Fast Open and SO_REUSEPORT), and DNS over TLS.

 ## Installation